Updated on 2024-12-11 GMT+08:00

 Figure 1 Ingress and Service

-Ingress Working Mechanism
+Ingress Working Rules

 To use ingresses, you must install Ingress Controller on your Kubernetes cluster.
 There are different implementations for an Ingress Controller.
 The most common one is Nginx Ingress Controller maintained by Kubernetes.
 CCE works with Elastic Load Balance (ELB) to implement layer-7 load balancing (ingresses).